-The EA-18G Growler is an electronic warfare capability that has the ability to disrupt or jam a range of military electronics systems, including radars and communications systems.
+The EA-18G Growler is an airborne electronic attack aircraft capable of providing force level electronic warfare support by disrupting, deceiving or denying a broad range of military electronic systems, including radars and communications.

 Communication Countermeasures Set (CCS)